gtg092x/gulp-sftp/README.md

 ~~To solve problems related to [ssh2](https://github.com/mscdex/ssh2) closures, try to use streams instead of buffers.
 Do this by passing `{buffer:false}` as an option with `gulp.src`.
 This isn't always an option, so I would suggest exploring ways to move between streams and buffers.
 Lars Kappert has a [great article on managing this](https://medium.com/web-code-junk/a2010c13d3d5).~~

 Some awesome work via @mscdex addressed this issue.
-Please make sure you have the latest version or greater of gulp-sftp (0.1.1) and the latest version or greater of ssh2 (0.3.4) and you should not see abrupt disconnects with large files.
+Please make sure you have the latest version or greater of gulp-sftp-new (0.1.1) and the latest version or greater of ssh2 (0.3.4) and you should not see abrupt disconnects with large files.

 ## License